Plethysm Products, Element and Plus Constructions: Introduction and Overview

 \subsubsection{First level: bimodules}

 Bimodules are the fundamental structure and all of the other structures in this paper depend on it.
-Fix a category $\act$ then a bimodule is a functor $\rho: \act^{op} \times \act \to \Set$ or more generally the target can be a category $\C$ which is usually closed monoidal, so that it can serve as an enrichment category.
-These and the structure of plethysm product $\pl$, are introduced in paragraph~\ref{sec:bimodules}.
-The fact that $\pl$ is a monoidal structure is established in the current setting in Proposition \ref{square-mon-cat}.
-The unit is the bimodule $\tilde\rho_\act=Hom_\act(-,-)$.
+For a fixed category $\act$, a bimodule is a functor $\rho: \act^{op} \times \act \to \Set$ or more generally a functor $\rho: \act^{op} \times \act \to \C$ to a target category $\C$ which is usually closed monoidal, so that it can serve as an enrichment category.
+These and the structure of the plethysm product $\pl$, are introduced in paragraph~\ref{sec:bimodules}.
+The fact that $\pl$ is a monoidal structure is established in the current setting in Proposition~\ref{square-mon-cat}.
+The unit is the bimodule $\tilde\rho_\act = \Hom_\act(-,-)$.

-A monoidal bimodule is given by an associative natural transformation $\gamma: \rho \pl \rho \Rightarrow \rho$.
+A bimodule monoid is given by an associative natural transformation $\gamma: \rho \pl \rho \To \rho$.
 The connection to categories is summarized by Corollary~\ref{cor:bimodcat} which establishes a bijection between unital bimodule monoids and categories $\arbcat$ equipped with a functor of the action category into the category $\arbcat$.

-Element representations for a fixed bimodule $\rho$ are functors $D:\el(\rho)\to \C$, where $\el(\rho)$ is the category of elements, cf.\ section \ref{sec:element-rep}.
-If $\rho$ is a unital monoid for $\pl$ then the element representations a monoidal category whose monoidal structure $\epl$ is called the element plethysm product by Proposition \ref{prop:diamondproduct}.
-There is a strong monoidal functor $\chi$ from element representations with $\epl$ back to bimodules with $\pl$, see Theorem \ref{thm:strongmonoidal}.